microsoft/pxt-arcade/docs/test/skillmap/galaxy/galaxy3.md

 where your sprite is created.

-- :mouse pointer: Change ``||variables(noclick):myShip||`` to the name of the sprite you're trying to animate, then click the empty box to choose your animation.
+- :mouse pointer: Change ``||variables(noclick):myShip||`` to the name of the sprite you're trying to animate, then click the empty box to **choose your animation**.

 ```blocks